 Mission: Rooted in love, to treat illness and promote wellness for all people.

 As the only faith-based, non-profit health system in the area, St. Joseph’s/Candler Health System operates two hospitals with inpatient, outpatient, skilled-acute care, and emergency department facilities.
 The volunteer will be placed in the emergency department’s medical home program which specifically cares for vulnerable persons who are in need of additional resources to meet their basic needs.
 A volunteer will serve as a health coach by identifying, educating, and assisting patients in establishing and maintaining a primary care office.
 The volunteer will also have an opportunity to train and support program interns.

 Mission: To accompany those of low income to better their quality of life.

-St. Mary’s Community Center provides workforce development classes and public benefits counseling for adults, along with food assistance and social opportunities for senior citizens.
-The center also hosts a monthly eye clinic.
-A volunteer is needed as a center assistant, helping clients in completing applications and renewals for public benefits, assisting with job searches and resumes, organizing the monthly eye clinic, and distributing food and planning social activities for seniors.
+St. Mary’s Community Center provides workforce development classes and public benefits counseling for adults.
+The center also hosts a monthly eye clinic and annual tax preparation.
+A volunteer is needed as a center assistant.
+The volunteer will welcome clients, provide guidance for public benefits applications and renewals, facilitate job searches and edit resumes, organize the monthly eye clinic, and assist with tax preparation.